Terminology: Law suits by customers | suits by employees | contract disputes | payment disputes |

 employment law, employment contract, breach of contract, BoC, restaurant manager, modification of

-contract, contract construction, ambiguous contract, bonus pay, calculation of damages, remittitur, res
+contract construction, ambiguous contract, bonus pay dispute, calculation of damages,

-judicata, no identity of claims, parties, different capacities, attorney fees, disclosure of witnesses,
+remittitur, res judicata, no identity of claims, parties, different capacities, attorney fees, disclosure of

 AFFIRM TC JUDGMENT: Opinion by Chief Justice Radack